sentrysoftware/sentrysoftware.github.io/src/site/markdown/index.md

 The benefits of open-source software are multiple for end-users as well, as it guarantees our customers that our software products remain open, secure, and will even last long after us!

-## Contributing to Sentry Repositories
+## Contributing to MetricsHub Repositories

 Please carefully follow some [basic rules we've established](code-of-conduct.html) to ensure a healthy collaboration between different people, and refer to the [contributor's guide](contributing.html) to ensure you don't waste your time while trying to help!